LAC-Japan/IDA_Plugin_AntiDebugSeeker/README.md

 ## Concept

-This tool not only enables those with experience in malware analysis to handle anti-debugging more quickly but also those who are new to malware analysis, those facing difficulties in overcoming anti-debugging obstacles, or anyone seeking an introduction to malware analysis.
+This tool assists those who are new to malware analysis, those facing difficulties in overcoming anti-debugging obstacles, or anyone seeking an introduction to malware analysis.
 Through this tool, users can automatically extract potential anti-debugging methods used by malware, making it easier for analysts to take appropriate action.

 ## Introduction